mareforma.open(path=None, *, ...)

 Same shape as query() with two changes: the text and comparison_summary fields are sanitized (zero-width / bidi / control characters stripped, length capped) AND wrapped in <untrusted_data>...</untrusted_data> delimiters; metadata labels (source_name, generated_by, validated_by) are sanitized but not wrapped.

-Use this when retrieved claims will be spliced into an LLM prompt — claim text is written by earlier agents and may contain stored prompt-injection payloads.
+Use this when retrieved claims will be spliced into an LLM prompt: claim text is written by earlier agents and may contain stored prompt-injection payloads.

-The system-prompt half of the contract (telling the LLM that <untrusted_data> is data) is the caller’s responsibility.
+<untrusted_data> is data) is the caller’s responsibility.

 For one-off content that doesn’t come from the graph, mareforma.sanitize_for_llm(...) and mareforma.wrap_untrusted(...) are public primitives.